Loki episode 2 recap, Easter eggs: Marvel's God of Mischief goes on the hunt for himself

 In the comics, the Asgardians were reborn on Earth after Ragnarok, and Loki took on a female form due to his Frost Giant heritage.
 She claimed to have reformed, but was really up to no good because Loki gonna Loki no matter what their gender.

 Loki's gender is also marked as "fluid" in his TVA file, suggesting he can change at will.
-So Lady Loki probably doesn't have a totally different history to the male one.
+So Lady Loki probably doesn't have a totally different history from the male one.

 MCU Lady Loki is kinda presented as the baddy, but the Time-Keepers are pretty much ruling reality with an iron fist by maintaining the Sacred Timeline and deciding the fates of every being in existence.
 Maybe she's decided to fight back?
 The use of Bonnie Tyler's 1984 classic Holding Out for a Hero as she takes down the TVA agents seems like a major clue.

 And now you have a killer tune to listen to as you read.
-Oddly, this is the second time this song has been used in Marvel -- it was in the Square Enix Guardians of the Galaxy game's E3 reveal on Sunday.
+Oddly, this is the second time this song has been used in Marvel -- it was in the E3 reveal of the Square Enix Guardians of the Galaxy game on Sunday.
 Outside Marvel, it also played during Kevin Smith's Masters of the Universe trailer last week.

 Multiverse reborn